1 Timothy 4:9-11

 Titus 3:8 This (the truths in the preceding verses that speak especially of salvation) is a trustworthy statement; and concerning these things I want you to speak confidently, so that those who have believed God may be careful to engage in good deeds.
 These things are good and profitable for men. (see note)

-DESERVING FULL ACCEPTANCE: kai pases apodoches achios
+DESERVING FULL ACCEPTANCE: kai pases apodoches achios:

 Deserving (514) (axios) pertains to being correspondingly fitting or appropriate and so worthy or deserving.

-Every saint should meditate on this "trustworthy statement" that a "daily investment" in godliness (whatever the cost in self-discipline and self-denial) will yield profits not only in the present but for all eternity!
-Jim Elliot the martyred missionary said it best...
+Every saint should meditate on this trustworthy statement which promises that a "daily investment" (of your time) in exercising yourself for godliness (whatever the cost in self-discipline and self-denial, both of course enabled by the Spirit, not the flesh, for the latter leads to legalism not freedom!) will yield profits not only in the present but for all eternity!

-"He is no fool who gives what he cannot keep to gain what he cannot lose."
+Jim Elliot the martyred missionary said it best "He is no fool who gives what he cannot keep to gain what he cannot lose."

 Spurgeon has a devotional comment on Paul's "trustworthy statements"...